PRESIDENT: Sir Sandy Crombie

 He has experience in the private sector as an architect and in the local authority as a town planner, with responsibilities including urban design, built and natural heritage, conservation, major development areas, policy and delivery.
 Stephen served on the City of Edinburgh Council's economic development service working on sustainable exemplar project delivery.
 He is currently Chairman of the Sir Patrick Geddes Memorial Trust and a councillor for the New Town and Broughton Community Council.
 He has lectured on architecture and conservation at the Edinburgh College of Art.

 He is a member of the Cockburn Urban Design Group.

-Carmela is a Chartered MCIPD professional with extensive experience in Human Resources Management.
+Carmela is an Associate Member of CIPD with extensive experience in Human Resources Management.

 Carmela took her degree in Foreign Languages and Literatures at the Catholic University in Milan in 1997, where she nurtured her passion for the British and German cultures and deepened her interest for the humanistic area.
 Having previously worked for leading multinationals in managing HR roles, she moved to Bremen, in the north of Germany, in 2011, and relocated to Edinburgh in 2016, as part of her professional and multicultural journey.

 Carmela has recently completed her advanced qualification in Human Resources Management and is currently involved in several charity and community projects where she can apply her expertise in HRM.
 She is supporting the Cockburn Association to improve HR processes and procedures in line with best practice and to implement a well-structured people management strategy.